chilledtonic/Blog/about/index.md

 This blog is built with [Hugo](https://gohugo.io/), a static site generator written in Go; special thanks to [Athul](https://github.com/athul), who wrote the [Archie](https://github.com/athul/archie) theme, which is the bones of this blogs design.

 The site is built automatically using [Vercel](https://vercel.com/dashboard).
 It works fine.
-Someday I'd like it to run off of [https://srht.site](Source Hut), and add Gemini support.
+Someday I'd like it to run off of [Source Hut](https://srht.site), and add Gemini support.

 Shortlinks to this domain come through https://cfsh.lol